Rob2309/SimpleOS2/README.md

 - Basic shell that can run programs with command line arguments
 - Basic ACPI support using ACPICA (currently only shutdown supported)
 - Basic readonly Ext2 driver (used for ramdisk)
-- Subset of standard c library supported
+- Usermode C++ library for basic interaction with the Kernel (Function definitions for all important syscalls)

 ## Planned features:
 - HDD support (SATA)